Eeli Tolvanen Game Preview: Kraken vs. Avalanche

 Tolvanen Stats vs. the Avalanche

-- The Avalanche have conceded 31 goals in total (2.8 per game), which ranks fifth in the league for fewest goals allowed.
+- The Avalanche are 14th in goals allowed, conceding 43 total goals (3.3 per game) in the NHL.

 |2023-2024 Season